 The drive was long and windy plus it rained most of the day as we made our way to the Black Forest of Germany.
-Driving through charming valleys and villages that appear to be right out of a Grimms Brothers’ fairytale broke the monotony.
+Driving through charming valleys and villages that appear to be right out of a Grimms’ Brothers’ fairytale broke the monotony.
 The renowned landscapes are complete with rolling meadows and dense forests.
 There, various parts of the forest were more the color of black than typical shades of green.